• Skip to main content

 Ingredients You'll Need

-All you'll need is four ingredients to make this vegan cookie icing.
+All you'll need is four simple ingredients to make this vegan cookie icing.
 I've included a few notes about each of them below.

 Ingredient and Substitution Notes